| Hydraulic Fluid Darkening On

 to monitor and inspect until the root cause of aeration is identified

+and corrected.
 David Krause, Commercial/Industrial Sales Manager, Parman

 Lubricants Corporation